-Frequencies available using the Shared Access licence
+Frequencies available under the Shared Access licence

 - 1.6 There are four different spectrum bands currently available for licensees using the Shared Access licence.
-We call these "the shared access bands", and they are: - 1781.7-1785 MHz paired with 1876.7-1880 MHz (which we refer to as "the 1800 MHz shared spectrum"): This is part of the wider 1800 MHz mobile band (although this particular portion has not been licensed for national mobile services) and is supported by commercially available mobile base stations and equipment, including most mobile handsets.
-There is a total of 2 x 3.3 MHz available in the band. - 2390-2400 MHz and (pending final implementation agreements with the Ministry of Defence) 2320-2340 MHz.
-We refer to this spectrum as "the 2300 MHz shared spectrum".
-This is part of the 2300 MHz mobile band, of which the 2350-2390 MHz frequencies are used for national mobile services in the UK.
-It is supported by commercially available mobile base stations and equipment, and is included in some of the latest smartphones.
-At the time of updating this guidance the 2320-2340 MHz spectrum is not yet available for Shared Access, but we expect to add it to the framework in the next few months and will update this document when it becomes available.
-There will then be a total of 30 MHz available in this band, of which up to 20 MHz is contiguous.
-This band is only widely available for indoor low power licences (see section 2 and 3 for more details). - 3.8-4.2 GHz: This band sits just above the 3.6-3.8 GHz mobile band, and chipsets which support 5G technology in this band are currently available.
-There is 390 MHz of spectrum available in the band.
-At the time of updating this guidance there are ongoing discussions in CEPT5 to look at harmonising use of the 3.8-4.2 GHz band for shared use in Europe. - 24.25-26.5 GHz (which we refer to as "the lower 26 GHz band"): This band is currently available for indoor low power licences only (see sections 2 and 3 for more details).
-This
+We call these "the Shared Access bands", and they are: - i) 1781.7-1785 MHz paired with 1876.7-1880 MHz (which we refer to as "the 1800 MHz shared spectrum"): This is part of the wider 1800 MHz mobile band (although this particular portion has not been licensed for national mobile services) and is supported by commercially available mobile base stations and equipment, including most mobile handsets.
+There is a total of 2 x 3.3 MHz available in the band. - ii) 2320-2340 MHz and 2390-2400 MHz (we refer to this spectrum as "the 2300 MHz shared spectrum": This is part of the 2300 MHz mobile band, of which the 2350-2390 MHz frequencies are used for national mobile services in the UK.
+It is supported by commercially available mobile base stations and equipment.
+There will then be a total of 30 MHz available in this band available in 10 MHz channels.3 This band is only widely available for indoor low power licences (see section 2 and 3 for more details). - iii) 3.8-4.2 GHz: This band sits just above the 3.6-3.8 GHz mobile band, and chipsets which support 5G technology in this band are available.
+There is 390 MHz of spectrum available in the band (although note that this bandwidth is shared with a variety of other existing users across the UK).
+A recent European Conference of Telecommunications Administrations (CEPT)4 decision has agreed to harmonise the technical conditions for shared use in Europe.
+This could assist in further developing the equipment ecosystem for this band over time. - iii) 24.45-27.5 GHz (which we refer to as "the 26 GHz band"): This band is one of the pioneer 5G bands in Europe and has 3.05 GHz of spectrum available in total.
+The 24.45-27.5 GHz band is available for low power and medium power applications.5 - 1.7 The type of application you want to provide will determine the most appropriate band for you, as the characteristics and bandwidth available in each band differs.
+For example: - lower frequencies such as in the 1800 MHz shared spectrum have better propagation characteristics; this means that transmissions can "bend" around obstacles or penetrate through buildings much more easily than at higher frequencies.
+However, the smaller amount of bandwidth available means that you probably can't use these bands for applications that need to transmit very large amounts of data.